Single-source-class interpretation of the diffuse astrophysical neutrino flux: Introduction

 Self-consistently produced neutrino fluxes and flavor compositions have been studied to describe data earlier e. g. for $p\gamma$ (proton-photon) \citep{Winter:2013cla} and $pp$/$Ap$ (proton-proton/nucleus-proton) \citep{Winter:2014pya} interactions.
 These models typically rely on few assumptions, such as in a model for $p\gamma$ interactions in \citet{Hummer:2010ai}: a proton population injected with a power-law spectrum, target photons as synchrotron radiation from a population of co-accelerated electrons, certain magnetic fields in the source, and a size of production region.
 The maximal proton energy, which the maximal neutrino energy typically follows, can be self-consistently determined under certain assumptions from the acceleration and dominant cooling rates.
 In light of the moderate model-dependencies, a major simplification comes from \citet{Fiorillo:2021hty}, where it was demonstrated that the neutrino spectrum, even from non-thermal photon spectra, can be well approximated by assuming a thermal target photon spectrum with a suitably chosen effective temperature.
+Note that this can be a black body or grey body spectrum as we will not specify its normalization, see below.
 Owing to the scenario of a single-population dominated diffuse flux, we assume that neutrinos are produced by $p\gamma$ interactions in this work.
 As we will show, this production channel can naturally produce a smooth bump in the TeV range, providing a natural explanation for the observed spectral break.
 In contrast, $pp$ interactions would require a tailored-shaped low-energy cutoff of the non-thermal proton population to mimic this effect, which might be less appealing.

 In order to describe the neutrino spectral shape, flavor and neutrino-antineutrino composition accurately, several ingredients are needed: first, neutrino production channels beyond the $\Delta$-resonance have to be considered, such as in the SOPHIA software~\citep{Mucke:1999yb}.
 For example, the multi-pion channels will lead to power-law neutrino spectra even for thermal target photons if the proton energies are high enough \citep{Fiorillo:2021hty}; this effect is crucial in order for thermal target photons to mimic the effect of a non-thermal target.
 Second, secondary muons, pions and kaons may cool in strong magnetic fields, leading to spectral and flavor distortions at high energies~\citep{Kashti:2005qa,Lipari:2007su}.
 This effect is especially prominent in sources such as gamma-ray bursts \cite[e.g.][]{Baerwald:2010fk}, microquasars~\citep{Reynoso:2008gs}, as well as in the coronae of active galactic nuclei (AGN) if they are powered by magnetic reconnection~\citep{Karavola:2024uui,Karavola:2026rpg}.
 Note that the kaon production channel may then dominate at the highest energies~\citep{Kachelriess:2007tr}.